TahaniAlqurashi/Saudidialectidentification/README.md

 1. Clone this repository and ensure the three CSV files are in the working directory.
 2. Open `Language_Identification_Fine_Tuning_LLM.ipynb` for fine-tuning experiments (4-way, leave-one-dialect-out, binary pairs).
 3. Open `Few-Shot_CoT_Zero-Shot.ipynb` for the zero-shot / in-context learning sweep.
 This notebook is resumable: it skips any condition whose result file already exists in `./results/`.
-4. All notebooks include a pre-flight check confirming no prompt example or vocabulary item overlaps with the validation or test sets.

 ## Key Results